solderneer/solderneer/site/src/content/notes/good-products-dont-change-the-world.md

 ---
-title: "Good products don't change the world"
+title: Good products don't change the world
-emoji: "🤔"
+emoji: 🤔
 pubDate: 14-Nov-2022
 updatedDate: 14-Nov-2022
-tags: ["topic/technology"]
+tags:
+  - topic/technology
 ---

 >successful products are precisely those that do _not_ attempt to move user experiences significantly, even if the underlying technology has shifted radically.